oracle-livelabs/oci-migration/ebs-cm-landingzones/provision/provision.md

 In this lab, you will:
 * Provision your first Oracle E-Business Suite environment.
 * Enable and set Oracle E-Business Suite account passwords.
-* Open up security configurations to allow traffic to E-Business Suite.
+* Open security configurations to allow traffic to E-Business Suite.
 * Configure Local hosts file and log in to Oracle E-Business Suite.

 ### Prerequisites